Got a great idea? We want to help it take flight.

 The first stage of investor review consists of all Angel Oregon Spring Program investors ranking the remaining applications based on criteria provided that aligns with the “milestone money” focus of this investment award program.
 An additional cut will be made following this review.
 If you do not make this cut, a member of the due diligence team will reach out to you to discuss your application and offer suggestions for improvement plus other feedback.

-Companies continuing in the process will receive additional questions, requests for information and possible meetings, too.
-The Angel Oregon Spring Program term sheet will be reviewed with all finalists in advance of the third and final investor meeting.
-Finalist companies will be asked to attend the final investor meeting to participate in a Q&A with investors, too.
+Companies continuing in the process will receive additional questions, as well as requests for information and possible meetings.
+The Angel Oregon Spring Program term sheet will be reviewed with all finalists in advance of the final investor meeting.
+Finalist companies will be asked to attend the final investor meeting to participate in a Q&A with investors.

 On April 14, following final due diligence discussions and the Q&A session, investors will vote on a winner.
-The finalists and public at large will be informed of the winner at our Angel Oregon Showcase on April 22.
+The finalists and public at large will be informed of the winner at our Angel Oregon Showcase.
 Remaining finalist companies will have the opportunity to meet with a member of the due diligence team to obtain suggestions for improvement plus other feedback.

 Angel Oregon Showcase

+The winner will be announced at OEN’s Angel Oregon Showcase, which will take place on April 22 at the Sentinel Hotel.
+Presenting companies will have the opportunity to demo and talk about their development plans to an audience of 300+ investors and business leaders.
 Finalists from the Spring 2015 Program are automatically invited to present at the Showcase, and all applicants to the Spring 2015 Program will be considered for participation in the Showcase.
+Semi-finalists and finalists will receive complimentary admission.